 The Bible says, "And a river went out of Eden to water the garden, and from there it was divided and became four heads" (Gen. 1:10).3 This verse indicates that the Garden of Eden was located near the heads of these two known rivers, not at their mouths where they go into the Persian Gulf.
 Having discovered Rohl's arguments, I have changed my mind as to the location of the Garden of Eden.
 I do not agree with all of Rohl's statements and conclusions, of course, since he does not believe in the inspiration of the Holy Scriptures as I do.
-Rohl has convinced me that Eden was in northern Iran between Lake Urmia and the Caspian Sea.
-The Garden of Eden was just east of Lake Urmia.
+Rohl has convinced me that Eden was in northern Iran

 Here are some reasons why I believe that Rohl is correct in placing the Garden of Eden along the Meidan River (also called the Adji Chay).
 The Bible tells us that this river which went through the Garden of Eden became the heads of four rivers.
 Then it lists the rivers; two of these rivers are easily identified.
 They are the Tigris River and the Euphrates River.
 The other two rivers are more difficult to identify.
-But since we know that the river of Eden was located at the heads of the Tigris and the Euphrates rivers, we now know the general location where we should search for the Garden of Eden.
-Eden was the general area in which the Garden of Eden was located; it was "in Eden, to the east" (Gen. 2:8).
+But since we know that the river of Eden was located at the heads of the Tigris and the Euphrates Rivers, we now know the general location where we should search for the Garden of Eden.
+Eden was the general area in which the Garden of Eden was located; it was "in Eden, to the east (Gen. 2:8).
 The text is saying that it was at the east part of Eden.
-According to Rohl, Eden was the terriory around Lake Van and Lake Urmia.
-With respect to the four rivers that are mentioned that possess these four heads, the first river is the Pishon, which "flows around the whole land of Havilah, where there is gold" (Gen.2:11).
+According to Rohl, Eden was the territory around Lake Van and Lake Urmia.
+With respect to the four rivers that are mentioned that possess these four heads, the first river is the Pishon, which "flows around the whole land of Havilah, where there is gold" (Gen.2:11, NASB).
 Unfortunately, this Pishon is not easily identified; Rohl identifies the other three rivers which are to the north, west, and south of Lake Urmia and the River Adji Chay and then observes that the Pishon completes the circle of the heads of rivers.
 Rohl explains that Reginald Arthur Walker4 has found that the Pishon River is the Uizhun River, also called the Kezel Uzun.5 The meaning Kezel Uzun is interesting since it means "long gold,"6 and the Bible says that gold was in Havilah where the Pishon was located (Gen:2:11).
 Rohl convincingly shows how the word Pishon is linguistically and phonetically related to Uizhun; it does appear that Pishon came to be pronounced Uizhum.

 Next, the Bible speaks of the Gihon which goes through the land of Cush.
 Walker identified the Gihon with present-day Araxes which is more recently called the Araks or Aras.
 It can be shown that this river, which goes north and to the east of the Adji Chay was called the Gaihun as recently as the eighth century.7